 SAFER SPACES AT FESTIVALS

 Phone signal isn’t always reliable on site, so do arrange a meeting point with your friends in case you get separated.
 If you feel a bit tipsy and are worried about finding your way anywhere then ask our staff to escort you.
 Don’t go off with people you don’t know or allow your friends to either.
 Stay together and if you meet someone new invite them to join your group rather than going off alone.
 Take photos on your phone of any new friends you make and text them to your mates – so they have a picture even if you lose your phone.
 If someone objects to a photo being taken, ask yourself why.
 Don’t be tempted to go to a strangers tent or to a secluded area and don’t be afraid to walk away, shout out or speak to our staff if you find yourself in a situation you are not comfortable with or someone is making you uncomfortable for any reason.
 Our staff are there to help.
 Nozstock supports the Association of Independent Festival’s Safer Spaces at Festivals campaign, to raise awareness of sexual assault at festivals and abide by their charter of best practice.
 Our Chill Welfare team are on site to support you in whatever ways you wish, and The Glade SARC can provide advice on sexual assault for men and women in the West Mercia area.
-Their staff are specifically trained crisis workers who can provide help and support, including collecting and storing evidence.
-Our sexual assault policy has lots of best practice advice on supporting a survivor of sexual assault and if you need any advice, you can get in touch with our info team at [email protected]
+Their staff are specifically trained crisis workers who can provide help and support.

 Remember, as well as looking after yourself it is just as important to look out for others.
-Don’t be a bystander.
+Be an active bystander.
 If you see anyone who looks like they may be unsafe or need medical attention please find a steward and let them know.
 Our security team patrol the campsite 24 hours a day and stewards are always on hand to help so if you see anything amiss – including abusive attitudes or actions – don’t keep it to yourself, let someone know.